 - Examining thoughts, feelings, and behaviors related to eating disorders

-The Benefits of Eating Disorder Group Therapy
+The Structure of Eating Disorder Therapy Group Sessions

-Research shows that group therapy is just as effective as individual psychotherapy in treating eating disorders.9 While the benefits of group therapy are many, valuable peer support is one asset that cannot be experienced in individual treatment.
+Research shows that group therapy is just as effective as individual psychotherapy in treating eating disorders.4 While the benefits of group therapy are many, valuable peer support is one asset that cannot be experienced in individual treatment.

 Group Therapy Helps People Reduce Feelings of Isolation